Writing My Own Programming Language

 - How to design systems that are both functional and easily extendable.

-The power of project-based learning: I couldn't have learned all these skills if I didn't actually create my language.
+More importantly, it demonstrated the power of project-based learning; I couldn't have learned all these skills if I didn't actually create my language.

 You can check out Phase on GitHub.
-Feel free contribute via an issue or PR if you wish to.